se1-1314/xiast-docs/management/quality/Software Test Documentation.md

 ```

 ### 6.4.
 Start
-Start testing the clojure code with Midje by running **lein midje** in the repl.
+Start testing the clojure code with Midje by running **lein midje**.

 ### 6.6.
 Measure